-- ⇒ This is the first interventional trial to compare intramuscular medication for the management of paediatric acute severe behavioural disturbance (ASBD) in the emergency department. - ⇒ This study uses a randomised, controlled design to investigate the effectiveness of intramuscular olanzapine and intramuscular droperidol in young people with ASBD. - ⇒ This study is being conducted across 10 EDs in Australia. - ⇒ This is an open-label study with both treating clinicians and patients aware of the medication that they are being provided.
+- ⇒ This is the first interventional trial to compare oral medication for the management of paediatric acute severe behavioural disturbance (ASBD) in the emergency department. - ⇒ This study uses a randomised, controlled design to investigate the effectiveness of oral olanzapine and oral diazepam in young people with ASBD. - ⇒ This study is being conducted across 10 EDs in Australia. - ⇒ This is an open-label study with both treating clinicians and patients aware of the medication that they are being provided.
 Investigators and statisticians undertaking the data analysis will be blinded to the trial allocations until after the conclusion of the analysis.